Wondering when the legendary JoJo’s Bizarre Adventure

-Based on detailed publication records and historical data, this guide provides a complete timeline of the manga’s history.
-You will discover how the series evolved from a weekly shonen staple to a monthly seinen phenomenon, establishing its topical authority across different demographics.
+Based on detailed publication records and historical data, this guide provides a complete timeline of the

 Key Facts

-- Official Start Date: The manga’s serialization officially began on January 1, 1987, in Weekly Shōnen Jump, not 1986 as some pilot chapters might suggest.
+manga ‘s serialization officially began on January 1, 1987, in Weekly Shōnen Jump, not 1986 as some pilot chapters might suggest.- Sole Creator: Hirohiko Araki is the sole writer and illustrator for the entire

-- Magazine Transfer: The series moved from the weekly shonen magazine, Weekly Shōnen Jump, to the monthly seinen magazine, Ultra Jump, in 2005.
+manga series, a rare achievement for a franchise running for over three decades.- Magazine Transfer: The series moved from the weekly shonen magazine, Weekly Shōnen Jump, to the monthly seinen magazine, Ultra Jump, in 2005.

-- Two Continuities: The series is split into two distinct universes.
+manga is not finished; as of 2026, the ninth part, The JoJoLands, is currently being serialized.- Two Continuities: The series is split into two distinct universes.
 Parts 1-6 form the original timeline, while Parts 7-9 exist in a separate continuity.

 When Was the JoJo’s Bizarre Adventure Manga First Made?

 The original serialization in a shōnen magazine—a demographic aimed at teen boys—shaped its early identity with intense action and clear heroic journeys.
-The series ran in Weekly Shōnen Jump for many years, becoming a staple alongside other legendary manga.
-The 1987 release date is the definitive starting point for the franchise’s long and bizarre publication history.
+The series ran in Weekly Shōnen Jump for many years, becoming a staple alongside other legendary

 This initial run laid the groundwork for the entire franchise, introducing core concepts and the unique artistic vision of Araki.
-The decision to publish in such a prominent magazine ensured it reached a wide audience from the very beginning, cementing its place in manga history.
+The decision to publish in such a prominent magazine ensured it reached a wide audience from the very beginning, cementing its place in

 Who is the Creator of JoJo’s Bizarre Adventure?